 B

-Barton – (applying to managers, chairmen) When you are the bigger idiot for ever thinking it was going to behave itself for more than a few weeks in the first place.
+Barton – (applying to managers, chairmen) When you are the bigger idiot for ever thinking it was going to behave itself in the first place.

 Bottling – A technique specialised by north London football clubs where in defeat will be snatched from the jaws of victory.